ddddddO/gtree/README_CLI.md

 └── tree.go
 ```

-any invalid file or directory name will result in an error. does not create a file or directory.
+any invalid file or directory name will result in an error.

 ```console
 23:20:04 > gtree mkdir --dry-run --ts <<EOS